NW-PaGe/avian-flu/README.md

 ## Scientific Decisions
 - **Subsampling strategy**: Prioritizes WA, regional (British Columbia, Idaho, etc... ) while maintaining national/global context.
 Heavy emphasis on Asia & North America subsampling. {more here]}
 - **Root Selection**: A/Goose/Guangdong/1/96(H5N1)
+- **Furin Cleavage Site**:
 - **Other adjustments**:
-- `**config/includes.txt**`: These sequences are always included into our sampling strategy as they are relevant to our epidemiological investigations.
+  - `config/includes.txt`: These sequences are always included into our sampling strategy as they are relevant to our epidemiological investigations.
-- `**config/excludes.txt**`: These sequences are always excluded from our subsampling and filtering due to duplication and based on epidemiological linkage knowledge.
+  - `config/excludes.txt`: These sequences are always excluded from our subsampling and filtering due to duplication and based on epidemiological linkage knowledge.

 ## Adapting for Another State